Skip to content Skip to footer

 ca 900 eBooks (without Periodicals)

-ca. 67,000 pages (without Periodicals)
+approx. 64,000 pages (without Periodicals)

 Periodicals:

-we published 53 Periodicals as eBooks with approximately 25.000 pages,
+new published 53 Periodicals as 157 eBooks with approx. 25.000 pages,

-for more details click on Periodicals
+for more content details click on Periodicals or visit our SHOP

 Electronic Bibliographic records are available